 Gaining an edge at video poker

 Professional video poker players do exist.
-Similar to professional slot players, these pro-gamblers wait for the right conditions to strike before investing time and capital in a game.
+Similar to professional slot players, these pro gamblers wait for the right conditions to strike before investing time and capital.

 What makes a video poker game profitable?
-Generally, it’s the combination of inherently high payback married with generous promotions and a player-friendly loyalty club program that can turn a slightly negative expected value game into something worth a positive hourly rate of return.
+Generally, it’s the combination of inherently high payback married with generous promotions.
+Add to this a player-friendly loyalty club program and you can turn a slightly negative expected value game into something worth a positive hourly rate of return.

 With this perfect storm, yet not necessarily uncommon occurrence, a machine that was supposed to take a $25 per spin player for a penny on each spin is now realistically worth $20-$50 per hour to a well-practiced player.
 It also depends on the value of the car and the number of entries.
 Note that the referenced car is just part of the example, and casinos regularly offer many promotions of value such as free cruises or vacation packages too.

 The outlook is always bright for video poker.
 Game developers have kept the flow of new VP games steady, supplementing classics with new releases, like Super Triple Pay Jackpots, Powerhouse Poker, and Triple Wheel Poker.